Bishalsarang/Pokemon-Info-Flask/README.md

 In addition to this, I've implemented **manage.py** file for common database migration commands and running server commands.
 For database, I have used SQlite.
 Instead of using raw SQL queries I have chosen to use SQLAlchemy to understand ORM database model.

+I've deployed the app on heroku.
+You can view the demo [here](https://flask-pokedox.herokuapp.com/)
 ## How to use:
 - Clone this  [repository](https://github.com/sarangbishal/Pokemon-Info-Flask-)
  - Install all the requirements